AnotherDaniel/servocontrol/README.md

 ## ToDos

-- make ramp-up/-down timings configurable (per servo) - and might we need different ramps/speeds per direction (where gravity plays a role in up/down movements)?
+- we might need different ramps/speeds per direction (where gravity plays a role in up/down movements)?
 - add threading to armcontrol, so that multiple servos can be actuated in parallel